HL7/bulk-data/input/pagecontent/export.md

 As a community, we've identified use cases for finer-grained, client-specified filtering.
 For example, some clients may want to retrieve only active prescriptions rather than historical prescriptions, or only laboratory observations rather than all observations.

 To request finer-grained filtering, a client MAY supply a `_typeFilter` parameter alongside the `_type` parameter.
 The value of the `_typeFilter` parameter is a comma-separated list of FHIR REST API queries that restrict the results of the export.
 FHIR search response parameters such as `_include` and `_sort` SHALL NOT be used.
 Understanding `_typeFilter` is OPTIONAL for FHIR servers; clients SHOULD be robust to servers that ignore `_typeFilter`.
+A client MAY repeat the `_typeFilter` parameter multiple times in a kick-off request.
+When repeated, the server SHALL treat the repeated values as if they were comma delimited values within a single `_typeFilter` parameter.

 *Note for client developers*: Because both `_typeFilter` and `_since` can restrict the results returned, the interaction of these parameters may be surprising.
 Think carefully through the implications when constructing a query with both of these parameters.